 Deadline for All Institutes: Tuesday, February 11, 2020

 To be eligible to apply for the US-UK Fulbright Commission Summer Institutes, students must meet the following criteria:

 - Be a US citizen (except US-UK dual citizens) and possess a US passport

 - Be a current undergraduate student with a GPA of 3.7

 - Be at least 18 years-old at start of program

 - Have at least two years of undergraduate study left to complete (i.e. current second- or first-year students)

-Students may apply to only one programme per application cycle.
+Students may apply to only one program per application cycle.

-All of the programmes have the same application deadline.
+All of the programs have the same application deadline.
 Program descriptions and application are listed on the individual page for each institute.